jacksitlab/esxi-client/README.md

 # Esxi-client

-this is a python cli using only http.
+This is a python cli using only http.
 So no need for enableing SSH on Esxi host.

+tested with esxi server version:

+  * 6.5
+  * 7.0

 ## dev env